ersanchez/notes/git-without-github.md

 ## Detailed Tasks

-Here are the tasks we will perform:
+Here is a list of all the tasks we will perform.
+The tasks are explained with examples below this list.

 * initialize a directory into a git repository
 * clone the git repository on the server into a bare repository on the server